EENI Global Business School.

 E-learning Doctorate and Masters in International Business

-The Subject “African Slave Trade and the Slavery” belongs to the following Online Higher Educational Programs taught by EENI Global Business School:
+The Subject “African Slave Trade and the Slavery” belongs to the following Online Programs taught by EENI Global Business School:

-Doctorate: African Business, Muslim Markets, American Business, Ethics, Religion & Business.
+Doctorate in African Business, Ethics, Religion & Business.

 Abolition of Slavery.
 American Quakers were the first to condemn Slavery and slave trade.